ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

 A Row Store stores [Row Nodes](../row-object/).
 A Row Node represents one Row inside the grid.

-There is at least one Row Store inside the grid for storing top level rows.
+There is at least one Row Store inside the SSRM for storing top level rows.
 The diagram below shows a SSRM with one Row Store.

 <div style="text-align: center; margin-top: 30px; margin-bottom: 30px;">